canonical/lora-basicstation-snap/landscape/README.md

 On Landscape, after selecting your device from the list of computers, go to the scripts tab.
 If presented with a choice, select `Run a new script` and then `Next`.
 You will now see a form to create a new script.
-Give it a new, something like `Configure Basicstation` will do.
+Give it a name, something like `Configure Basicstation` will do.

 In the code block paste the contents of the example script we linked to in the previous paragraph.
 You can modify the configuration in the script to suite your needs.